 - Reputable brand

-If you are just looking for a simple nakiri to use at home once in awhile, then this is a great choice.
-After all, it only costs about $36 (at time of writing).
+If you are just looking for a high quality, no-nonsense nakiri, then the Tojiro DP is a great choice.
+After all, it costs around $85 (at time of writing).
 Check out the current price below:

 MAC Japanese Series Vegetable Cleaver (6.5 inch / 165mm)